XTRAS HEALTH PLAN LTD

 For members who are not Australian residents, we may also be required to withhold tax on any distribution of Scheme payments or interest made to you.

 We will send you an annual tax distribution statement each year to assist in the preparation of your income tax return.
 You should read the important additional information about ‘How managed investment schemes are taxed’ contained in the Reference Guide relating to ‘Foreign Account Compliance Act (‘FATCA’)’ and ‘Common Reporting Standard (CRS)’ before making a decision.
 Go to www.xhp.com.au/referenceguide .
 This information may change between the time when you read this PDS and the day when you complete the application form to become a member.

 HOW TO APPLY FOR MEMBERSHIP OF THE SCHEME

 To become a member of the Scheme, please read this PDS together with the Reference Guide available at www.xhp.com.au.
 You will then need to complete the online application form on our website at www.xhp.com.au/member/register.
-Platform access and 100 point ID verification is required before the application for scheme membership can be completed.
+Platform access and KYC verification is required before the application for scheme membership can be completed.

-The annual platform access fee is $199 and 100-point ID fee is $2.50.
+The annual platform access fee is $199 and a KYC fee is payable.
 Details of how to pay these amounts will be provided to you in the online application form.
 These can be paid by credit or debit card at the time of sign up and from the members account balance from the second year.

 The platform operator is a related entity to us.
 Our board of directors is satisfied that the arrangement is on arm’s length commercial terms and has therefore approved this arrangement.
 Member approval has not been sought.
 Please see the ‘Additional information’ section contained in the Reference Guide for more information about how we deal with related party transactions.